GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ### System requirements

+1. The plugin makes use of the newest GF features, and **requires the latest developer version of GF** to be installed on your system.
+1. Paths to GF must be set within the plugin, meaning:
+    - you don't necessarily need to have GF in your `PATH` environment variable
+    - you can use a separate GF installation for GFEP if you wish
 1. The plugin was developed using Eclipse 3.7, and has **not** been tested with older versions of Eclipse.
-1. GFEP makes use of the newest GF features, and requires that the latest developer version of GF is already installed on your system.
-Paths to GF must be set within the Eclipse plugin (meaning you don't necessarily need to have GF in your `PATH` environment variable).

 ### Installing the plugin for the first time